eyedeekay/si-i2p-plugin/README.md

   * 0.20 - ~~Ready for more mainstream testing~~, ~~should successfully isolate~~ ~~requests for resources embedded in the retrieved web pages~~ and should be able to generate services on the fly by talking to the SAM bridge.
-  * 0.21 - First worthwhile release for people who aren't shell enthusiasts.
+  * 0.21 - Addresshelper.
+First worthwhile release for people who aren't shell enthusiasts.

 Silly Questions I'm asking myself about how I want it to work:
 --------------------------------------------------------------